Skip to main content

 Launched Awarded Completed

-The aim of this Challenge is to develop an application (app) that uses artificial intelligence and machine learning to automatically detect changes in facial expression and/or body condition, to improve the monitoring of mouse welfare.
+The aim of this Challenge was to develop an application (app) that uses artificial intelligence and machine learning to automatically detect changes in facial expression and/or body condition, to improve the monitoring of mouse welfare.

 Challenges briefing webinar